-If you are dissatisfied with your Stage 1 appeal outcome, you should lodge a Stage 2 Formal Appeal with the Student Appeals and Complaints Office (studentappealsandcomplaints@northumbria.ac.uk) within 10 working days of the University issuing its assessment-related decision (see 7.1.1).
+If you are dissatisfied with your Stage 1 appeal outcome, you should lodge a Stage 2 Formal Appeal with the Student Appeals and Complaints Office (studentappealsandcomplaints@northumbria.ac.uk) within 10 working days of the University issuing its assessment-related decision.
 It is important that appeals are lodged promptly to ensure there is an opportunity for a timely remedy in the event an error has occurred.